 Canadian Hospice Palliative Care Association.
 2013.
 Valuing caregiving and caregivers: Family caregiver in the integrated approach to palliative care.

-Carstairs, S. and Keon, WJ.
-2009.
+Carstairs, S., & Keon, W.J.
+(2009).
 Canada’s aging population: Seizing the opportunity.
 Ottawa: Special Senate Committee on Aging.

 FRAMEWORKS, STRATEGIES AND ACTION PLANS

 Action Canada Task Force.
 2013.
 Who cares about young carers?: Raising awareness for an invisible population.

 Alzheimer Society of York Region.
 May 2017.
 A Planning Framework for Improving Supports to Caregivers.